glvnst/shelltools/sumsay/README.md

 # sumsay

-macOS utility for reading checksums aloud
+macOS utility for reading checksums and serial numbers aloud

 Sometimes it's easier to verify a checksum if it is read aloud to you.
 That's what this script is for.